What Should I Do After A Hot Yoga Class?

 Sweatbox Yoga’s Hot Yoga Classes

-If you’re looking for the best hot yoga studio in Singapore, Sweatbox Yoga is the answer!
+If you’re looking for the best Bikram Yoga Class, Sweatbox Yoga is the answer!
 Here, we offer a variety of hot yoga classes that our students can choose from.
 They may differ in duration, methods, benefits, and the level of sweat that you’ll be breaking.
 Here they are below:

 - Hot Yoga (60 minutes) – a traditional class that includes the execution of 26 different postures under 60 minutes